xwmx/nb/README.md

   that renders [[wiki-style links]] as internal links, enabling you to browse your notes and notebooks in your terminal web browser, as well as seamlessly browse to an from the offsite links in bookmarks and notes.

+  To link to an item, include the selector for that item within double square brackets:

     # link to item 123 in the "sample" folder in the "example" notebook
     [[example:sample/123]]